FlexTSF: A Flexible Forecasting Model for Time Series with Variable Regularities: Introduction

 \section{Introduction}

-Time series forecasting, the task of predicting future values based on historical observations, plays an indispensable role across numerous domains, including finance, manufacturing, retail, healthcare, and meteorology \citep{lim2021time,de200625tsf}.
-Recently, advancements in large language models, which exhibit remarkable generalization ability to a range of language tasks\citep{llm:zhao2023survey}, have inspired a new trend of research focused on developing foundation models for time series forecasting.
-These models aim to deliver robust and effective performance across diverse time series datasets \citep{lagllama:rasul2023lag, Chronos:ansari2024chronos}.
+Time series forecasting, the task of predicting future values based on historical observations, plays an indispensable role across numerous domains, including finance, retail, healthcare, and meteorology \cite{lim2021time,de200625tsf}.
+Recently, there has been significant research on universal time series forecasting models, which can be directly applied to various domains after pre-training \cite{MOIRAI:woo2024unified,lagllama:rasul2023lag, Chronos:ansari2024chronos}.
+However, alongside broader applications, a key challenge arises: \textbf{temporal irregularity}—the existence of missing values, uneven time intervals, and variable sequence lengths.

-Developing a foundation model for time series forecasting presents significant challenges due to the diverse characteristics of time series (Figure~\ref{fig:diff_ts}).
-First, time series contain a wide range of measurement types, such as systolic blood pressure, exchange rate, and electricity consumption, each demonstrating different scales (e.g., 1-10, 50-150) and temporal granularities (e.g., minutes, hours, days, months).
-Such \textit{domain diversity} leads to various temporal patterns that are difficult to be captured within a single model.
-Second, time series exhibit \textit{structural diversity}, with missing values, varying sequence lengths, and irregular sampling time intervals.
-For instance, in Figure~\ref{fig:diff_ts}, the blood pressure observations depicted in (a) are sparse at the beginning but become denser over time due to the patient's deteriorating condition.
-In (b), some data is missing due to factors such as holidays.
-The time series in (d) shows a clear pattern, while the pattern in (c) is less obvious.